-To find the list of Placements available on your account, you can navigate to Tools and Placements:
+You can find the list of all Placements under Tools and Placements:

-Nosto offers two types of placement: Static and Dynamic.
+Nosto offers two placement types: Static Placements and Dynamic Placements.

-You can always select a placement in the list and edit it.
+At any time, you can select a placement from the list and edit it.

-Through the placement edit page, you can amend the settings of any placement.
-Examples include:
+Using the placement edit view, you can amend the settings of any placement.

 - Change the title of a placement.
 This is recommended to give explicit titles to reflect the campaigns that will be displayed using the placement.

 - Enable or disable the placement.
 If a placement is disabled, it cannot be used to display an Onsite Product Recommendation slot or an Onsite Content Personalization campaign.
 However, the slot or campaign can be visible using the Nosto Debug Toolbar.